-The son of Dora and Zechariah immigrated to Israel from Soviet Leningrad after a failed-plane hijacking by young Jewish dissidents to escape the USSR in 1970 -" Operation Wedding."
+Michael Getman is Dora and Zechariah's second son, who immigrated to Israel from Soviet Leningrad after a failed plane hijacking by young Jewish dissidents to escape the USSR in 1970 -" Operation Wedding."

-Occasionally Michael also works in Theatre and Ethnography, researching and facilitating artistic expression with various communities and cultures.
-Currently, he is involved with the "Songs and Borders" project, an Israeli-Norwegian-German co-production tracing the liturgy, hymns, and traditional texts of the cultures and minorities in northern Israel, in collaboration with the Neuen Vocalsolisten (Stuttgart) and the composer Daniel Peter Biro.
+Michael occasionally works in Theatre and Ethnography, researching and facilitating artistic expression with various communities and cultures.
+Currently, he is involved with the "Songs and Borders" project, tracing the liturgy, hymns, and traditional texts of the cultures and minorities in northern Israel.

 Photo: Yael Venetzia

 Michael teaches seminars and workshops for Bachelor's and Master's programs in leading institutions and dance centers in Israel and abroad: ZHdk ( Zurich), Chapman University (L.A.), Artez ( Arenhaim), Waapa, (Perth, Australia), Codarts ( Rotterdam), Kibbutzim College (Tel Aviv), Maslool (Tel Aviv) and more.

 He began his education in a small living room with his grandmother, followed by the ballet master Rose Kassell at the Bat Dor School of Dance, directed by Mrs. Jennette Ordman.